-The moment you are called by the recruiter, that moment onwards salary raise negotiation is started.
+The moment you are called by the recruiter, the salary raise negotiation starts.
 You may not realize this.
 But from the following conversation, you will get that.
+Notice the conversation, language, and specificity.
 There are two scenarios.
-Notice the conversation, language, and specificity.

-Recruiter: When you would be free for face-to-face interaction?
+Recruiter: When would you be accessible for a face-to-face interaction?

-Candidate A: Any weekdays before lunch would be wonderful!
+Candidate A: Any weekday before lunch would be fantastic!

-Recruiter: When you would be free for face-to-face interaction?
+Recruiter: When would you be accessible for a face-to-face interaction?

 Candidate B: Next Monday, at 10 am.
 I would be available.

-Who do you think is more powerful in his approach?
+Who do you think is more potent in his approach?

-Of course, Candidate B shows that he is valuable and his time matters, and he is not free always.
-When he specifies the time and the day, he ensures that he controls the logistics, which will create better representation in the mind of the recruiters, and he will definitely fetch a better salary level than Candidate A if the other aspects go well in the interview.
+Of course, Candidate B shows that he is valuable, his time matters, and he is not always accessible.
+He will fetch a better salary than Candidate A if the other aspects go well in the interview.
+When he specifies the time and the day, he ensures that he controls the logistics, which will create better representation in the mind of the recruiters.

-Sometimes, you may face that the interviewer is not getting ready to meet you at the time and day specified by you.
 Be assertive.
-Tell them that you’re busy on all other days if they want to meet you when they need to wait, maybe the other 2-3 weeks.
+Sometimes, you may face that the interviewer cannot meet you at the time and day specified.
+Tell them you’re busy on all other days.
+If they want to meet you, they will have to wait 2-3 weeks.
 That will do the trick.

 9. Break up the salary raise negotiation into two meetings for the better deal

-Sometimes it gets difficult to come to an agreement in one sitting.
+Sometimes it takes effort to reach a consensus in one sitting.
 Thus, it’s wise to break it up into two meetings instead of one.

-When you’re interacting face-to-face for the position you would be hired for, you and the recruiter may discuss the salary raise matter.
-But that doesn’t mean it will reach an agreement between the two in terms of the offered salary level.
-And it may happen that with your demand, the recruiter may get a little aggressive.
+- When you’re interacting face-to-face for the position, you and the recruiter may discuss the salary raise expectations.
+But that doesn’t imply that it will reach an agreement between the two regarding the offered salary level.
+The recruiter may get a little aggressive.

-The best way to deal with that is to discuss the matter again in the next meeting.
-You may say like – “I think we can discuss the matter later on a separate meeting where I will present you some facts, proofs for asking for a better offer.
+- The best way to deal with that is to discuss the matter again in the next meeting.
+You may say, “I think we can discuss the matter in a separate meeting where I will present you with some facts and proof for asking for a better offer.
 Till then, let’s see how it goes.”

-Breaking up the salary raise negotiation in two separate meetings puts the other party at ease, and s/he can also take her/his time and prepare for a better deal.
-And you also get some time to prepare your own agenda for better compensation.
+- Breaking up the salary raise negotiation into two separate meetings puts the other party at ease, and they can also take their time and prepare for a better deal.
+And you also get some time to design your agenda for better compensation.

 10. Build rapport by disclosing personal information

-Researchers have found that building rapport is a great tool for ensuring better deals.
+Researchers have found that building rapport is an excellent way to ensure better deals.
 And the best way to do that is to disclose personal information.

-As the matter of the fact that the information you share should be unrelated information.
-Deal the whole thing in the following manner.
+Deal with the whole thing in the following manner.

-Always remember that a recruiter is a human being just like you.
-S/he may try to fit you in under the budget s/he has for the position, but s/he also likes to feel good.
-Building rapport makes him/her feel good and that helps you win.
+Always remember that a recruiter is a human being, just like you.
+S/he may try to fit you in under the available budget.
+Building rapport makes them feel good, and that helps you win.

-Salary Raise Negotiation is a craft.
+Salary Raise Request is a craft.
 Yes, it’s more than a skill.
-The more you practice, the better you will be in negotiating the deal in your favor.
+Salary Raise Expectations are to be met in order to maintain interest in your job.
+The more you practice, the better you will negotiate the deal in favor of your salary raise expectations.
 Start using the above tricks and see what works for you best.
 Wish you good luck in becoming better negotiators.

-This has been a guide to be open for salary raise expectations.
+This article has been a guide to being open to salary raise negotiations.
 Be bold & courageous.
-Start using the tricks mentioned in this article & see what works for you best.
-These are the following external link related to the salary raise.
+Start using the tricks mentioned in this article & see what works best for you.
+These are the following external link related to the salary raise expectations.